Phlebotomy (Specialized Training)

 Phlebotomists perform venipuncture, capillary punctures and lab tests.
 Phlebotomists complete the tests as prescribed by medical providers, which makes them a vital part of the medical team.

 Phlebotomists work in medical settings in which their patient-encounters provide the phlebotomist with pride in their profession and provide the patient with competent professional medical care.

 Hands on training to perform venipuncture and capillary punctures will be part of the first half of the semester.
 The student will learn how to draw blood, in what order to employ the tubes used to collect the blood, OSHA safety practices, confidentiality, and lab testing requirements.

 The second half of the semester, the student will be in an actual laboratory drawing blood on patients and putting their skills to work.

 Registration for the phlebotomy class is by special permission only.
 Students must complete the application and have submitted all documentation of the prerequisites prior to receiving permission to register for the class.

 Applicants should familiarize themselves with the prerequisites and speak with an advisor if they have any concerns or questions.

-- Placement into WRTG 090 by an Accuplacer Next Generation score of 470 or greater
+- Placement into WRTG F090 or Accuplacer combined score of 470 or above for reading and comprehension.
+A 17 or greater ALEKS score for math.

 Have questions?
 Would you like more information?
 Let us help connect you to an expert who can answer your questions and/or help you with pre-admission, academic assessment, financial aid or choosing a major.